Mark-Wood/dotfiles/README.md

 ### See also

 - [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) which is a very popular way of customizing Zsh (but not all dotfiles or Vim)
-- http://github.com/jbalogh/dotfiles which this was modeled after
+- http://github.com/statico/dotfiles which is the basis for this customised repository